der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsApp.md

 [NegativeKeywordListSelector](./NegativeKeywordListSelector)|A selector of all negative keyword lists in this account.

 ## <a name="newnegativekeywordlistbuilder"></a>newNegativeKeywordListBuilder
-Returns a new negative keyword list builder for the current account.
+Returns a new negative keyword list builder for this account.

 The new negative keyword list is created when builder.build() is called.